hygieia/hygieia/pages/product1/widget_view.md

 ### Configure Feature Widget

-1. Click **Configure widget** to invoke the Configure Feature Widget screen.
+1. Click **Configure widget** to invoke the 'Configure Feature Widget' screen.
 In this screen, enter the following details:
    - Agile Content Tool Type - Select one of the following feature data source:
      - JIRA
      - VersionOne
+	 - Gitlab Feature
    - Project Name - Enter a new project name or select one of the existing projects from the list of projects.
    - Team Name - Enter a team name
-   - Estimate Metric are:
+   - Estimate Metrics are:
      - Hours
      - Issue Count
      - Story Points